cobwebch/external_import/Documentation/Installation/Index.rst

 syntax and create specific connectors for the application you want to connect to.

-TYPO3 CMS 11 or 12 is required, as well as the "scheduler" system extension.
+TYPO3 CMS 12 or 13 is required, as well as the "scheduler" and "reactions" system extensions.

-For TYPO3 CMS 12, extension "reactions" is also suggested.

 .. _installation-compatibility: